spatialos/gdk-for-unity/docs/content/testing/writing-a-new-unit-test.md

 * **Improbable** > **Gdk** > **Core** > **EditModeTests** > **Utility** > **MyClassStaticTests**
 * **Improbable** > **Gdk** > **Core** > **EditModeTests** > **Utility** > **MyClassInstanceTests**

-Double-click the test fixture name to run all tests within that fixture.
+To run all tests on a fixture, double-click on the fixture name.

 ## How to create a new test folder and assembly